Rbilemjian/StudioManagementSystem/README.md

 	sed -i -e 's/\r$//' install.bash

-The script can then be executed from the root directory by executing the command:
+-The script can then be executed from the root directory by executing the command:

 	/bin/install.bash

-Video of deployment script being executed on a droplet through ssh and deploying site with no prior modification to the VM other than the steps before execution mentioned above:
+-Video of deployment script being executed on a droplet through ssh and deploying site with no prior modification to the VM other than the steps before execution mentioned above:

 	https://www.youtube.com/watch?v=RMEHeFFM61U&feature=youtu.be